 Further controls that may apply

 SECTION C

 PART 22 - General Access and

 Parking

 PART 22.3 - Basement Parking

 PART 22.4 - Visitor Parking

-PART 22.6 - Pedestrian Movement

-within Car Park
+PART 22.6 - Pedestrian Movement within Car Park

 PART 22R.1 - Car Parking Rates

-- 1 To locate and design car parking which is integrated with the site and building design and which does not increase the bulk and scale of the building. - 2 To ensure car parking does not detract from the landscape character of Ku-ring-gai and supports the garden setting of the residential flat building. - 3 To ensure car parking does not compromise deep soil landscaping provisions. - 4 To provide adequate car parking for the development's residents and visitors. - 5 To ensure saftey and convenience for all vehicle users and pedestrians within the car park areas. - 6 To ensure provision of suitable clearance and manoeuvrability for service vehicles. - 7 To provide adequate accessible parking.
+- 1 To locate and design car parking which is integrated with the site and building design and which does not increase the bulk and scale of the building. - 2 To ensure car parking does not detract from the landscape character of Ku-ring-gai and supports the garden setting of the residential flat building. - 3 To ensure car parking does not compromise deep soil landscaping provisions. - 4 To provide adequate car parking for the development's residents and visitors. - 5 To ensure safety and convenience for all vehicle users and pedestrians within the car park areas. - 6 To ensure provision of suitable clearance and manoeuvrability for service vehicles. - 7 To provide adequate accessible parking. - 8 To provide for future transport and vehicle options including Electric Vehicle charging stations, e-bicycles and the like.